monomere/third/README.md

 Todo list:

-- [ ] Clean up the code a bit, wrap up and abstract away the rendering logic, implement `trait Shape` or something similar.
+- [x] Clean up the code a bit, wrap up and abstract away the rendering logic, implement `trait Shape` or something similar.
+- [ ] Fix precision issues (?).
 - [ ] Do 3D tesselation before 2D tesselation.
 - [ ] Add support for spheres and circular arcs.
 - [ ] Add support for vectors (arrows).